oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/cholesky/README.md

 You can compile and run this Reference Design in the Eclipse* IDE (in Linux*) and the Visual Studio* IDE (in Windows*).
 For instructions, refer to the following link: [Intel® oneAPI DPC++ FPGA Workflows on Third-Party IDEs](https://software.intel.com/en-us/articles/intel-oneapi-dpcpp-fpga-workflow-on-ide)

 ## Running the Reference Design
-You can apply QR decomposition to a number of matrices, as shown below.
+You can apply the Cholesky decomposition to a number of matrices, as shown below.
 This step performs the following:
+* Generates 8 random matrices.
+* Computes the Cholesky decomposition on all matrices.
-* Generates the number of random matrices specified as the command line argument (defaults to 128).
+* Repeats the operation multiple times (specified as the command line argument) to evaluate performance.
-* Computes QR decomposition on all matrices.
-* Evaluates performance.
-NOTE: The design is optimized to perform best when run on a large number of matrices, where the total number of matrices is a power of 2.

  1. Run the sample on the FPGA emulator (the kernel executes on the CPU).
  Increase the amount of memory that the emulator runtime is permitted to allocate by setting the CL_CONFIG_CPU_FORCE_PRIVATE_MEM_SIZE environment variable before running the executable.
      ```
      export CL_CONFIG_CPU_FORCE_PRIVATE_MEM_SIZE=32MB
-     ./qrd.fpga_emu           (Linux)
+     ./cholesky.fpga_emu           (Linux)

      set CL_CONFIG_CPU_FORCE_PRIVATE_MEM_SIZE=32MB
-     qrd.fpga_emu.exe         (Windows)
+     cholesky.fpga_emu.exe         (Windows)
      ```

 2. Run the sample on the FPGA device.
-It is recommended to pass in an optional argument (as shown) when invoking the sample on hardware.
-Otherwise, the performance will not be representative of the design's throughput.
-Indeed, the throughput is measured as the total kernel execution time divided by the number of matrices decomposed.
-However, the transfer of the matrices from the host/device to the device/host also takes some time.
-This memory transfer is performed by chunks of matrices in parallel to the compute kernel.
-The first/last chunk of matrices transferred will therefore occur with the computation kernel doing nothing.
-Thus, the higher the number of matrices to be decomposed, the more accurate the throughput result will be.
      ```
-     ./qrd.fpga         (Linux)
+     ./cholesky.fpga         (Linux)
      ```
 ### Application Parameters